The Best New Bars in Melbourne in 2025

 Sweet Nectar Inn

-Sweet Nectar Inn is the kind of place that feels like it’s always been there—a milk bar turned bar bar, where cold tins, natural wines, and good chat flow as easily as the locals strolling in.
+Sweet Nectar Inn feels like it’s always been here — a milk bar turned wine bar, where cold tins, natural wines, and good chat flow as easily as the locals strolling in.
 Owners Devon Hunter and Sam O’Farrell have stitched together nostalgia and community, right down to a bar top tiled with their own stories.
-It’s part bottleshop, part pub, all heart—perfect for a cheeky pint or a takeaway six-pack.
+It’s part bottleshop, part pub, all heart — perfect for a cheeky pint or a takeaway six-pack.

 140 Nicholson Street, Coburg